wiris/wiris-moodle-docker/README.md

 > **Notes:**
 >
 > - The behat faildump directory is exposed at http://localhost:8000/_/faildumps/.
-> - If you want to run phpunit tests with coverage report, use command: `./moodle-docker/bin/moodle-docker-compose exec webserver phpdbg -qrr vendor/bin/phpunit --coverage-text auth_manual_testcase auth/manual/tests/manual_test.php`
+> - If you want to run phpunit tests with coverage report, use command: `./moodle-docker/bin/moodle-docker-compose exec webserver phpdbg -qrr vendor/bin/phpunit --coverage-text auth/manual/tests/manual_test.php`
 > - If `MOODLE_DOCKER_SELENIUM_VNC_PORT` is defined, selenium will expose a VNC session on the port specified so behat tests can be viewed in progress; [more information](https://github.com/moodlehq/moodle-docker#using-vnc-to-view-behat-tests).

 #### Run several Moodle instances simultaneously